 1 t.
 Creole seasoning (affiliate link to the one I use)

 1 C. sliced carrots

-1 C. frozen peas (You can also just use a bag of frozen peas and carrots, pictured without carrots)
+1 C. frozen peas (You can also just use a bag of frozen peas & carrots)

 1. In a large pot, sauté onion, garlic and celery in butter until tender and slightly caramelized.